AmeenCodes01/PromisePool/storyboard.md

  [] start from /page, get user default roomId & redirect user to there.
   -----when backfill done, remove index on name of rooms doc-----------

+ [] i added roomId to users which will be their priv room Id.